 Artistic licence’ – or, as some prefer to say, ‘historical inaccuracy’, is a staple of historical popular culture, and has been so ever since the very emergence of works drawing inspiration from history.
 This workshop seeks to examine both the why and how of changing the past to tell a story, and both the merits and the possible negative consequences of this practice.
 Possible topics include the ethics of changing the past in “loosely biographical” film and literature, the notion of “realism” being the same as grittiness (Game of Thrones, we’re looking at you) and the way cultural depictions influence the way people think about history.
 However, these are only suggestions – what we ultimately end up discussing depends on the people attending.

 Propaganda and Historical Popular Culture

 All you need to do is prepare a 10 to 15 minutes presentation on propaganda.
 All topics are fine as long as they deal with propaganda in one way or the other, most preferably in a historical context.
 The theme is free: feel free to pick any topic that interests you.
 For example, I would do this on Japanese propaganda in WWII against the Allies.
 Please define propaganda in your presentations so we have some sort of reference.
 As propaganda is an ever-changing subject and there is no definitive version of it, we all have our own versions of it.
 To me, propaganda is influencing people through a variety of means to gain the results the influencer wants.

 The presentations will be done during the workshop time and hopefully, we will have time to discuss them in groups and make some sort of cohesive thing for the final conclusion section.
-This is not much but I believe in the co-students capabilities to do independent work and present his/her findings.

 Representation in Popular Culture